GoogleChrome/web.dev/src/site/content/en/blog/get-ready-for-priority-hints/index.md

 The `importance` attribute accepts one of three values:

 - `high`: The resource may be given higher priority, provided the browser's own heuristics don't prevent that from happening.
-- `low`: The resource may be deprioritized—again, if the browser's heuristics permit.
+- `low`: The resource may be deprioritized&mdash;again, if the browser's heuristics permit.
 - `auto`: The browser decides which priority is appropriate.
 This is the default.

 Because `<link>` elements are affected by `importance`, this means priority can be changed not only for stylesheets, but also for `rel=preload` hints: